-In the previous section, we qualitatively discuss the performance of MSD spots for a scientific interferometer.
+In the previous section, we qualitatively discussed the performance of MSD spots for a science interferometer.
 In this part, we use error analysis to quantitatively discuss the performance of MSD spot size.
-We show the estimated errors of the MSD spot size, the estimated errors of the power ratio within the MSD spot range are small and the power ratios within the MSD spot ranges are large enough for the top-hat beam initial radius from 2-3 mm in the propagation distance range $z \in [0,600]$ mm in this section.
+The estimated errors of the MSD spot size and the estimated errors of the power ratio within the MSD spot range are small enough to be negligible for the top-hat beam initial radius from 2-3 mm in the propagation distance range $z \in [0,600]$ mm.
+The power ratios within the MSD spot ranges are large enough for the top-hat beam initial radius from 2-3 mm in the propagation distance range $z \in [0,600]$ mm.
 This means that the estimated values of MSD spot size work well in a science interferometer in the detection of gravitational waves in space.

-Unphysical decomposition parameters such as the waist w_0 of basic HG modes can influence the value of MSD spot size of MEM beam.
-It is necessary to estimate the effect of the unphysical decomposition parameter w_0 on the MSD spot size of a top-hat beam in a science interferometer.
+Unphysical decomposition parameters such as the waist $w_0$ of basic HG modes can influence the value of the MSD spot size of an MEM beam.
+It is necessary to estimate the effect of the unphysical decomposition parameter $w_0$ on the MSD spot size of a top-hat beam in a science interferometer.
 Here we define the estimated error of the MSD spot size of the top-hat beam as twice the ratio of the difference between the maximum value of the MSD spot size for a certain propagation distance and the minimum value of the MSD spot size for the same propagation distance to the sum of this maximum value and minimum value where $w{max}(z)$ is the maximum value of the MSD spot size for propagation distance z and $w{min}(z)$ is the minimum value of the MSD spot size for propagation distance z.